 Easy to share.

 I’d love to share your post on all of my favorite social media channels.
 Please make it easy for me.
 These days every post should allow you to easily share on Facebook, Twitter and Pinterest, at a minimum.
 The default Blogger and WordPress sharing options are better than nothing.
-You can get fancy and add a plugin like Shareaholic (not a sponsor, just the one I use).
-But, at least have something.
+You can get fancy and add a plugin like Social Warfare (<– affiliate link, I may receive a commission for any purchases through that link).

 Your turn: what are your blogging pet peeves?
 You don’t have to name names.
 But, if you could tell a newbie blogger something to look out for what would you tell them?